 First Aid for Mental Health – the Life Saving Training Way!

 As with everything we do, we’re all about training being useful, otherwise what’s the point?
 So when we take this approach to Mental Health at Work training, our focus is on giving people real life skills and confidence to help others who may be in a crisis.
 Yes, these situations are often daunting, and people worry about saying the ‘wrong thing’, but ultimately to be effective as a ‘First Aider’ they need to be skilled and confident to use those skills.

 There are mental health courses out there that see the value in going in to a LOT of detail about various mental health conditions, but lack focus on real life skills to confidently hold conversations.
 Would you fancy sitting through a theory heavy course, and only towards the end have a go of supporting someone in need?
 As with our physical first aid courses, we use a systematic approach that we’ve developed to build the necessary skills bit by bit.
 This approach builds confidence through practice in a safe training environment.
 You wouldn’t learn to drive a car by only completing your theory test!

 How can we help?

 At Life Saving Training, we want more people to have the skills and confidence to help others.
 Not only have we stretchered injured people off the sides of hillsides, but we’ve had conversations with people on the wrong side of a bridge.
 We’ve had conversations with people who couldn’t see a way out of an abusive relationship.
 We’ve recognised when people have needed help in a multitude of situations and offered information, advice and support.

 Want the skills and confidence to help?
 Want your workplace to embrace mental wellbeing?
 Let’s make a difference together.
-Join us on our Mental Health at Work qualification on the 27th and 28th May 2021, at the Linskill Centre in North Shields.
-Just get in touch to discuss this course or a private booking at your workplace – we love to help!
+Just get in touch to discuss your requirements – we love to help!